solita/solita.github.com/_posts/2020-04-08-secure-software-development-lifecycle.md

 #### Deployment

 The moment you publish your source code as a software it becomes legacy and you need to support it.
-From SSDLC perspective this means things that you need actively do and things that you need to have processes for.
+From SSDLC perspective this means that you need to actively do the things that you need to have processes for.

 * Change management
 * Reading news (and vulnerability informations)